Arksine/moonraker/docs/configuration.md

 #      event_message: An additional message passed to the notification when
 #                     triggered.
 This is commonly used when the notification
 #                     is received from Klippy using a gcode_macro.
-#   The default is a body containining the "name" of the notification as entered
+#   The default is a body containing the "name" of the notification as entered
 #   in the section header.
 body_format:
 #   The formatting to use for the body, can be `text`, `html` and `markdown`.